na-sa-do/nsndswap/README.md

 # How to use

 Run `run.sh`.
 For the most part, the copious logs can be ignored.
-This creates four files in the working directory: `homestuck.gexf`, `canwc.gexf`, `almost_everything.gexf`, and `everything.gexf`, containing different subsets of the data used.
-All node positions are randomized so that a positioning algorithm in Gephi has better luck.

 # Output files